-Think iBeacons only work with Apple devices?
+Think iBeacon technology only works with Apple devices?
 Not anymore.

-iBeacons are small hardware devices that send out Low Energy Bluetooth signals with unique identifiers.
-These are useful for building mobile apps that can "see" the iBeacons, and approximate how far they are away, up to a hundred feet or so.
+Proximity beacons are small hardware devices that send out Low Energy Bluetooth signals with unique identifiers.
+These are useful for building mobile apps that can "see" the beacons, and approximate how far they are away, up to a hundred feet or so.
 Apple came up with the technology as part of iOS7, which natively contains APIs to interact with them.

-It allows Android devices to use iBeacons much like iOS devices do.
-An app can request to get notifications when one or more iBeacons appear or disappear.
-An app can also request to get a ranging update from one or more iBeacons at a frequency of 1Hz.
+It allows Android devices to use iBeacon technology much like iOS devices do.
+An app can request to get notifications when one or more proximity beacons appear or disappear.
+An app can also request to get a ranging update from one or more beacons at a frequency of 1Hz.
 The iBeacon Locate App in the Google Play store demonstrates these capabilities.

 Radius Networks offers many options.

 You can buy our Beacon Development Kit that includes everything you need to get started.
 If you have a Mac, our MacBeacon application will turn your computer into a proximity beacon with iBeacon™ technology.
 Radius Networks also sells active beacons suitable for deployment.
 For testing purposes, a beacon can be made out of an any iOS7 device that supports Low Energy Bluetooth using Radius Networks' free iBeacon Locate app .
 Unfortunately, it is not possible to make an proximity beacon out of an Android device, because the Android Bluetooth LE APIs do not support the peripheral mode needed to send advertisement packets.
 Fortunately, Radius Radius Networks provides a free Linux virtual machine that when paired with a cheap Bluetooth LE dongle, acts as a proximity beacon.